NXLog User Guide

 The IP address of the remote host.

-Pre-v5 syntax examples are included, they will become invalid with NXLog EE 6.0.
+Pre-v5 syntax examples are included, they will become invalid with NXLog Enterprise Edition 6.0.

 This configuration accepts secured log messages in the NXLog binary format and writes them to file.